 Raymond Dupin owned Grand Puy Lacoste until 1978.
 Before his death, he passed the remainder of his estate to the Borie family, which was headed by Jean Eugene Borie, the father of the current owner, François-Xavier Borie, who began his career at Grand Puy Lacoste with the 1979 vintage.

 Under the watchful eye of François-Xavier Borie, the estate was completely renovated, in the vineyards and in the winemaking facilities and cellars starting in 2004.
-François-Xavier Borie purchased the numerous, large, gleaming, stainless steel fermentation tanks which are in use today at the Left Bank chateau.
+François-Xavier Borie purchased the numerous, large, gleaming, stainless steel, fermentation tanks that are in use today at the Left Bank chateau.
 In 2016, Chateau Grand Puy Lacoste went through another renovation and modernization of their vat rooms and barrel cellars.

 Chateau Grand Puy Lacoste Vineyards, Terroir, Grapes, Winemaking

-Serving and Decanting Chateau Grand Puy Lacoste with Wine and Food Pairings
+Serving Chateau Grand Puy Lacoste with Wine and Food Pairings

-Grand Puy Lacoste is a classic, age worthy, style of Pauillac.
-It’s a full bodied, tannic, concentrated Bordeaux wine that ages well.
-This Bordeaux wine offers cassis, cedar, tobacco and truffle scents and a juicy mouth full of flavor.
-Interestingly, the wine became one of the first popular, non First Growth Bordeaux brands to sell in China and in other countries in Asia as well.
+Grand Puy Lacoste is a classic, age-worthy, style of Pauillac.
+It’s a full-bodied, tannic, concentrated Bordeaux wine that ages well.
+This Bordeaux wine offers cassis, cedar, tobacco, and truffle scents and a juicy mouth full of flavor

-In part, their initial success in China had do with last word for the name of the chateau, Lacoste.
-The name Lacoste gave a memorable nick name to Grand Puy Lacoste, which was soon called the alligator wine in China, due to the name being the same as the famous sports clothing designer, with the crocodile logo.
+In part, their initial success in China had to do with the last word for the name of the chateau, Lacoste.
+The name Lacoste gave a memorable nickname to Grand Puy Lacoste, which was soon called the alligator wine in China, due to the name being the same as the famous sports clothing designer, with the crocodile logo.

 Château Grand-Puy-Lacoste Wine Tasting Notes